 This state park north of Tampa originally had a most un-romantic name: Hog Island.
 But a 1930s Florida marketing genius re-named it Honeymoon Island and teamed up with Life Magazine to hold a contest for newlyweds to win free honeymoons in rustic little beachfront cabins here.

 Today, what’s romantic about Honeymoon Island is the magnificent sandspit beach that extends three miles into the Gulf of Mexico.
 Keep walking along this beach and you’ll soon feel like the only people in the world.

 A night in a special B&B

-A charming bed and breakfast sure beats a standard hotel for a romantic weekend.
-We have many favorite B&Bs in Florida, but one that seems especially romantic is the Black Dolphin in New Smyrna Beach.
+A charming bed and breakfast sure beats your basic hotel for a romantic weekend.
+We have many favorite B&Bs in Florida, but one that is especially romantic is the Herlong Mansion in tiny Micanopy, near Gainesville.

 A cabin or camping on Hontoon Island State Park

 A far cry from European linens and spa baths, this state park near Deland is an island in the St. Johns River that offers a different kind of romantic experience.